robynlarsen/design-for-developers/README.md

 # Design for Developers
 ## Outline
 What do we want them to get out of it?
+What can I use as a starting point as I work on my own project or product?

 ### 1. Design Overview
 * User Interface